Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 James was again in the local paper on 5th May 1906, this time for taking an unexpected dip in the River Thames.
 The Slough, Eton and Windsor Observer reported -

 'Maidenhead Hotel Keeper In The Thames. - On Friday last, Mr.James Meeks, of The Greyhound, King Street, had an impromptu immersion in the Thames, and but for the fact that he is a good swimmer he might have lost his life.
-It appears that he drobve to Monkey Island with some friends and successfully punted across to the island, re-crossing to fetch a lady who was waiting to get on to the island.
+It appears that he drove to Monkey Island with some friends and successfully punted across to the island, re-crossing to fetch a lady who was waiting to get on to the island.
 He landed the lady safely, and then, from the stern of the punt, proceeded to place the pole in the water to put the punt into position.
 The Thames, however, had been dredged recently at the spot, and Mr. Meeks, failing to the bottom with the pole, pitched into something like 15 to 16 feet of water.
-Being a good swimmer he soon reached terra firma, and as his convayence was waiting he re-crossed the water and drove home as quickly as possible.
+Being a good swimmer he soon reached terra firma, and as his conveyance was waiting he re-crossed the water and drove home as quickly as possible.
 Mr. Meeks is none the worse for his experience, and desires to thank his many friends who so kindly took such an interest in his welfare when the mishap became known.'

 Wednesday, 16 January 2013